ray-project/ray/doc/source/using-ray-on-a-large-cluster.rst

 * All of the following commands are run from a machine designated as the **head node**.
 * The head node will run Redis and the global scheduler.
-* The head node is the launching point for driver programs and for administrative tasks.
 * The head node has ssh access to all other nodes.
 * All nodes are accessible via ssh keys
 * Ray is checked out on each node at the location `$HOME/ray`.